-This literally is a hidden gem, Camp Kipwe is nestled amongst the boulders and rocks and blends in with the scenery seamlessly.
-You almost perform a double take to distinguish where the rocks finish and the domed lodges begin.
+Camp Kipwe is nestled amongst the boulders and rocks and blends in with the scenery seamlessly.
+You almost perform a double take to distinguish where the landscape finishes, and the domed lodges begin.

 To ensure this lodge fitted impeccably with the landscape, natural materials were used as much as possible, even utilising the boulders and rocks as walls.

-There are 8 standard circular domed rooms/lodges, all with a secluded outside bathrooms and with a view to take your breath away.
+There are eight standard circular domed rooms/lodges, all with secluded outside bathrooms with a view to take your breath away.

-Perched up within the rocks this secluded hideaway is truly memorable.
-Not just for the care and the detail that has been taken, but for the wonderful views across the region, whilst relaxing in your open air bath.
+Perched up on the rocks this secluded hideaway is truly memorable.
+Not just for the care and the detail, but for the beautiful views of the region, while relaxing in your open-air bath.

 This certainly isn’t something you experience every day.

 This lodge offers its own tours, one of which is to visit the 2007 Unesco World Heritage site of Twyfelfontein rock engravings and paintings.
-This site has one of the largest known concentration of engravings in Africa and over 5,000 individual figures have been recorded.
+This site has one of the largest known concentration of carvings in Africa, and over 5,000 individual figures have been recorded.

 After selecting your preferred beverage at the bar, you are shown to the winding route up to the top of the boulders, closely followed by your G&T’s.
-Seats have been placed out so you can sit around, chat and eat nibbles whilst the sun slowly sinks across the skyline.
+You can sit around, chat and eat nibbles while the sun slowly sinks across the skyline.

-We were lucky that we stayed at this luxury lodge for 2 nights, so we were able to enjoy this truly memorable experience twice.
+We were lucky that we stayed at this luxury lodge for two nights, so we were able to enjoy this truly memorable experience twice.

 The service and food here were fantastic; you wouldn’t believe you were actually in a remote part of Africa.